mistersingh179/sidekik/notes/step8.md

     - it has deployedTo in the key ✅
 - transfer & transferFrom, should be together
 - convert boolean to dropdown with false selected
+- faster way to enter data
+  - save string outputs
+  - make string inputs a dropdown
+  - save number outputs
+  - make number inputs a dropdown
+  - save number & string outputs & inputs
+  - make number & string input a dropdown
+  - have this dropdown use saved data
+  - sizing broke
+  - store values based on what function type it is
+  - refactor addresses to also use same pattern as strings & numbers
+  - make dropdown or input box a setting item
+    - allow user to pick their settings

 ## performance improvements
 - read files in a worker thread